Why has traffic to my website dropped? 8 Reasons and Fixes

 6. Google Penalties

 If you've engaged in spammy SEO tactics (keyword stuffing, link schemes, duplicate content), Google might have penalised your site, causing a traffic drop.
+If your traffic has tanked suddenly and significantly, check for a manual action in Google Search Console.

 How to Fix It: